ian-fisher-developer/qt-qml/README.md

 # Learning About Qt QML/Quick

-My employer heavily uses Qt, with GUI elements from the mature QtWidgets module -- still the best choice for rich desktop applications.
+My employer heavily uses Qt, with GUI elements from the mature QtWidgets module -- the best choice for rich desktop applications.

-Many new projects (outside my employer) appear to implement GUIs with the QtQML/QtQuick modules, supporting more dynamic GUIs, better suited to mobile devices.
+Many new projects (outside my employer) implement GUIs with the QtQML/QtQuick modules.
+They support more dynamic visuals, good for the desktop and especially suited to other environments such as browsers and mobile devices.

 These are my personal investigations of QML, Quick, and CMake, learning by creating small, tested applications to run on the desktop and in a browser.

-## Applications
+## Exercises

 1. Minimal Table